Our reviews are independent. We may earn a commission on purchases. Learn more

 But here’s the honest part: I tested Paleovalley’s Grass Fed Organ Complex ($44.99) in a similar cycle.
 Results were essentially identical.
 Same energy timeline, same sleep improvement, same vitality increase.
 The formulas are similar enough that efficacy is comparable.

 The question isn’t whether Heart & Soil works — it does.
-The question is whether it works $7+ better per bottle than competitors, or $22+ better than Beef Magic’s multi-organ formula.
+The question is whether its brand premium buys you a meaningfully better formula than comparably priced competitors, or than Beef Magic’s fully disclosed multi-organ formula.

 For most people, the answer is no.